What is Decentium?

 Will you censor content?

-We will deny usage of the endorsement system to users who break our Terms of Service which can be seen as a form of censorship since posts by those users can not appear in the trending feeds.
+We will deny usage of the endorsement system to users who break our Terms of Service which could be seen as a form of censorship since posts by those users can not appear in the trending feeds.
+But individual blogs and posts are owned and hosted by users and can not be changed by us.

 Decentium and your privacy